JaKooLit/NixOS-Hyprland/README.md

 Now when you want to rebuild the configuration you have access to an alias called flake-rebuild that will rebuild the flake!

 Hope you enjoy!

+#### 💔 known issues 💔
+- GTK themes and Icons including cursor not applied automatically. gsettings does not seem to work
+- You can set the GTK Themes, icons and cursor using nwg-look

 #### My NixOS configs